isaacs/cluster-master/README.md

 * `onMessage` - Method that gets called when workers send a message to the parent.
 Called in the context of the worker, so you can reply by looking at `this`.
+* `stopTimeout` - Time in milliseconds to wait for worker to stop before forcefully killing the process during restart or resize, default 5000 (5 seconds)
+* `skepticTimeout` - Time in milliseconds to wait for worker to live before shutting previous worker down during restart, default 2000 (2 seconds)